 Taking Ambien for longer than two weeks may lead to dependence on the drug.
 Using it long term or failing to follow the prescribing doctor’s orders for dose and frequency can result in addiction.

 Ambien abuse is sparse compared to benzodiazepine abuse.
 However, people with a prior history of substance abuse are more vulnerable to zolpidem addiction.
 People use Ambien recreationally for its sedative, euphoric and hallucinogenic properties.
 In fact, the intoxication effects of zolpidem are similar to those of alcohol.
 High doses of zolpidem cause effects similar to the effects of benzodiazepines.

-Signs of an Ambien use disorder may include:
+Signs of an Ambien addiction may include:

 The dosage and frequency of Ambien intake is proportional to the decline in judgment and brain function that occur with its use.
 Some overdose symptoms of Ambien closely resemble the side effects, which may hinder the early detection of addiction to the drug.